 The ads will debut Jan.
-16 in the Wall Street Journal and possibly other national
+16 in the Wall Street Journal and possibly other national newspapers, appearing in a total of 78 markets according to Tom LaRocca, vice president of product and program development at HP.

 "We will evangelize the value of small businesses looking to a local partner to supply solutions," he said.
 "We're saying in the ad: 'Meet your friendly neighborhood technology provider.'"